trinodb/trino/docs/src/main/sphinx/admin/fault-tolerant-execution.md

   - Enable compression of spooling data.
 Setting to `true` is recommended when using an [exchange manager](fte-exchange-manager).
   - ``false``
+* - `fault-tolerant-execution.exchange-encryption-enabled`
+  - Enable encryption of spooling data, see [Encryption](fte-encryption) for details.
+    Setting this property to false is not recommended if Trino processes sensitive data.
+  - ``true``
 :::

 (fte-retry-policy)=